JuliaAstro/LombScargle.jl/docs/index.rst

    <https://en.wikipedia.org/wiki/Inverse-variance_weighting>`_ weights vector
    (see [ZK09]_), that gives more importance to datapoints with lower uncertainties.
-The case where all measurements have the same uncertainty (a condition known as `homoscedasticity
+The case where all measurements have the same uncertainty (a condition known as `homoskedasticity
    <https://en.wikipedia.org/wiki/Homoscedasticity>`_) results in a costant
    weights vector, like if there are no uncertainties at all.
-If you have homoscedastic errors, you do not need to provide them to :func:`lombscargle`.
+If you have homoskedastic errors, you do not need to provide them to :func:`lombscargle`.

 Fast Algorithm
 ~~~~~~~~~~~~~~